 Employees whose Continuing Sessional Standing is renewed will be advised of such by the Employer by October first of the academic year in which the renewal occurs.

-6. Transitional Continuing Appointment Program (TCA)
+6. Letter of Agreement - Transitional Continuing Appointment Program (TCA)

 1. Eligibility

 This is a time-limited program for applicants who, as of the date of their application, have at a minimum: